Hanxu0501/CS61A-1.7--Integer-partition-without-recursion/README.md

 6 = 1 + 1 + 1 + 1 + 1 + 1

-As requested by the teacher of CS 61A, I will define a function Partitions(n, m) that returns the number of different partitions of n parts up to m, without using recursion.
+As requested by the teacher of CS 61A, I will define a function Partitions(m, n) that returns the number of different partitions of m parts up to n, without using recursion.
 This is a simple C# Console version.
 It can also list all possible solutions as well.